christophpickl/allfit/README.md

 ### High Prio

+* indicate how many workouts reserved in this period for this particular partner
+* remove workout images from table; load them lazily cached; increase sync to 14 days
+    * or: load workouts 14 days in advance (approx 20k) => needs lazy image loading (dynamic load, otherwise heap error!)
 * define text search targets (partner/workout, title/description/notes, teacher, ...)
 * BUG? when click on "visited workouts", no details shown?! (also check if exception is displayed!)

+### Going Public

+* Website for download
+* show version number in app
+* pimp release script: macos zip, shadowjar zip (maybe windows exe zip?)
+* notification for new version available (like done back then with gadsu)
+* luxury: auto release and auto upload (one-click website release)

 ### Medium